Tallround3r/PerfectTime/documentation/useCases/editLocation/EditLocation_UseCase.md

 3. The user has navigated to location detail view and clicked on the edit button.

 ## 4 Postconditions
-1. Synchronize database and updated data.
+1. Synchronize database with updated data.

 ## 6 Function Points
 Tool from http://groups.umd.umich.edu.